-- Are you on target for hitting the second half of the year forecasts?
+- Is your nonprofit on target for hitting the second half of the year forecasts?

-Remember, a budget is a tool, an important tool, to help an organization plan and forecast based on the strategies and programs of the organization.
+Remember, a budget is a tool, an important tool, to help a nonprofit organization plan and forecast based on the strategies and programs of the organization.
 To continue monitoring the budget based on what is known at the time is a valid reporting tool.
-This tool provides valuable insight for management and the Board to better understand the performance of the organization.
+Furthermore, this tool provides valuable insight for nonprofit management and the Board to better understand the performance of the organization.
 Of course, if there were a fundamental change, such as an unplanned program gain or loss, then revising the budget would be appropriate.

-Is there a time that an organization should consider “re-budgeting?”
-We would advise yes, when the organization has experienced a shift in the nonprofit’s mission, programming or strategy.
+Is there a time that a nonprofit organization should consider “re-budgeting?”
+We would advise yes when the organization has experienced a shift in the nonprofit’s mission, programming or strategy.
 Is there a percentage or dollar threshold that would necessitate a change?
-Our answer is usually no, but it is dependent on the organization, management, the Board, and past practice of the organization.
-Developing the original budget is a comprehensive process and if the organization has experienced significant shifts in direction, the “re-budget” should receive as much attention to developing as the original budget.
+Our answer is usually no. However, this is dependent on the organization, management, the Board, and past practice of the organization.
+Developing the original budget is a comprehensive process.
+If the organization has experienced significant shifts in direction, the “re-budget” should receive as much attention to developing as the original budget.
 Does the nonprofit have the resources and personnel capacity to invest in the process a second time during the year?

-While the middle of the year is a great point in time to analyze the organization’s progress to budget, we would emphasize the questions posed above should be reviewed every month by management.
+The middle of the year is a great point in time to analyze the organization’s progress to budget.
+However, we would emphasize the questions posed above should be reviewed every month by management.
 This is a great practice which will become routine in a matter of months.